Improving the website usability & uX of campus-wide university report

 Democratization

-Evaluation: Breaking down different issues
+Heuristic Markups: Breaking down different issues

 1

-Visually markdown visible issues on Webpages
+Visually marking visible issues on Webpages

 I manually evaluate the webpages with freeform tools to mark immediately noticeable design issues such as hierarchy, priority, readability, and content writing.